Sharon Van Etten: 2019–2024: Remind Me Tomorrow and We've Been Going About This All Wrong

+On August 23, 2024, ten years after the initial release of her fourth studio album Are We There, Van Etten released the single "Every Time the Sun Comes Up" (Alternate Version) on 7 inch vinyl.

+2025–present: Sharon Van Etten & the Attachment Theory

+In February 2025, she released Sharon Van Etten & the Attachment Theory which received "universal praise" on Metacritic.

 Influences and musical style

 Van Etten cites Ani DiFranco as a key influence, saying, "She was the first musician I had ever heard whose songs were super confessional.
 She could really play guitar...
 That was my first experience with non-pop female musicians.
 She made me want to start playing more."

 Van Etten possesses a contralto vocal range, which Caleb Caldwell of Slant described as "husky".
 NPR described her vocals as raspy, elegant and luminous, while Consequence called it "earthy".
+Music journalists of The Guardian, Rolling Stone and The Independent wrote that Van Etten's voice and singing style sometimes evoked Siouxsie Sioux's of Siouxsie and the Banshees.
 Van Etten's music is characterized by a heavy use of harmonies.
 Pitchfork described her songs as having "echoes of folk tradition."
 NPR Music asserts: "Her songs are heartfelt without being overly earnest; her poetry is plainspoken but not overt, and her elegant voice is wrapped in enough rasp and sorrow to keep from sounding too pure or confident."
 With "Comeback Kid" and Remind Me Tomorrow, Van Etten introduced electronic sounds into her music.
 She has said, "I listen to a lot of OMD...
 I'm into a lot of the new post-punk electronic stuff."

+Van Etten has also cited Scott Walker, Cocteau Twins, Rowland S. Howard, Joy Division, Roy Orbison, and Celine Dion as some of her musical influences.
+In a 2020 interview, when asked about a few albums that mean the most to her, she named John Cale's Fear (1974), Fleetwood Mac's Tusk (1979), and Nick Cave and the Bad Seeds' No More Shall We Part (2001).

 Acting

 Since 2016, Van Etten has appeared in both seasons of the Netflix drama The OA as Rachel, a fellow abductee along with Prairie in Dr. Percy's basement lab/terrarium.
 Rachel and the other captives are subjected to after-life experiments while conspiring over a period of years to possibly escape, and at one point, Rachel sings a song of remembrance.
-Van Etten also appeared in episode six of the 2017 Twin Peaks series on Showtime.
+Van Etten also appeared in episode six of the 2017 Twin Peaks series on Showtime, in which she performed the song “Tarifa” from her album Are We There.

-Van Etten made her feature film debut with a supporting role in the 2020 film Never Rarely Sometimes Always directed by Eliza Hittman, for which she also wrote and performed the original track 'Staring at a Mountain'.
+Van Etten made her feature film debut with a supporting role in the 2020 film Never Rarely Sometimes Always directed by Eliza Hittman, for which she also wrote and performed the original track "Staring at a Mountain".

 Van Etten also appeared in the 2021 film How It Ends as Jet.
 The film featured two new songs by Van Etten, "How Much I Loved You" and "Till We Meet Again".